Man found dead at Glenwood Caverns Adventure Park was heavily armed

 The man illegally entered the park after hours when no employees or guests were around, according to the sheriff’s office.

-Deputies continued their investigation over the weekend and identified the man as a 22-year-old from the Carbondale area.
+Deputies continued their investigation over the weekend and identified the man as a 20-year-old from the Carbondale area.
+He was initially said to be 22 years old, but investigators corrected that Monday afternoon in a news conference.

 The man was found dressed in black-colored tactical clothing, bearing patches and emblems that gave the appearance of someone with law enforcement.
 He was also heavily armed with a semi-automatic rifle, semi-automatic handgun and multiple loaded magazines.
 He was also wearing body armor and a ballistic helmet, according to the sheriff’s office.

-The man also had multiple improvised explosive devices with him and inside his vehicle.
+The man, who investigators believe died by suicide, also had multiple improvised explosive devices with him and inside his vehicle.

 Following the investigation, several members of the bomb squad swept the grounds of the adventure park to ensure no other explosive devices were planted around the park or rides.